Learn how to breathe while running to reduce shortness of breath and pain

 It’s all about finding a movement practice that works for you and that you will want to jump out of bed to do.
 Whatever type of exercise works for you it’s important that you learn how to maximise your breathing, decrease stress and maximise function as you do it.
 My go-to way of moving happens to be running but yours may be dancing, swimming, walking, biking or yoga.
 Whatever it is you need to love it to get the body and brain benefit.
 Just get out and move.

 Over to you

 What exercise do you love and why?
 We would love to hear from you.
 Jump over to our Facebook page and tell us why you run, walk, dance or whatever brings you joy and inspire others to get moving.

-Emma Ferris is known as a breathing guru and is the creator of The Big Exhale 30 day breathing course.
-She’s also called wellness nut, entrepreneur and a woman on a mission.
-Drawing on a 12-year career in physiotherapy, as well as expertise in pilates, acupuncture and stress management, Emma Ferris is teaching the world to find their calm and stress less at The Breath Effect.
+Emma Ferris is known as a breathing guru and is the creator of Breathe Right & Reduce Your Stress course.
+She’s also a wellness nut, entrepreneur and a woman on a mission.
+Drawing on a 16-year career in physiotherapy, as well as expertise in pilates, breathing coaching acupuncture and stress management, Emma is teaching the world to find their calm and stress less at The Breath Effect.

 More About Emma Ferris, Breathing Coach